StatCan/gae-eag/en/docs/pro.md

 ## Initial Set-up

-??? success "Connect your ArcPro License - External Users (@ext.statcan.ca)"
-	For external users, DAS is a *Bring your Own License* service.

-	1. In the ArcGIS Pro application, go to the "Project" tab in the ribbon.

-	2. Click on "Licensing" in the "Project" tab.

-	3. In the Licensing pane, select the "ArcGIS Online" option.

-	4. Click on the "Sign In" button and provide your ArcGIS Online credentials (username and password) to sign in to your ArcGIS Online account.

-	5. Once signed in, ArcGIS Pro will verify your license entitlements and activate the software using your ArcGIS Online license.

-??? success "Connect your ArcPro License - StatCan Employees - Internal Users"
+??? success "Connect your ArcPro License"

-	??? success "About your ArcGIS Pro license"
+	ArcGIS Pro should already be connected to our license server.
+The following directions are provided in case of an issue.

 	ArcGIS Pro licenses are managed by the **StatCan GeoHelp** team.
-		This is the same license that you use to access ArcGIS Pro on NetA-B/AVD.

 	**Please contact GeoHelp for assistance: geohelp@statcan.gc.ca**

 	1. In the Settings Menu, select "Licensing" from the list on the left-hand side.
 It is normal for the license manager to take several minutes to initialize.